ydeng-group/ydeng-group.github.io/pages/home.md

 **Prospective students**:

-If you want to join us as a PhD student, please mention my name in your application.
 If you would like to join our group in any capacity, please fill out [<u>this form</u>](https://docs.google.com/forms/d/1Fl9yJ6ZAW2gkUNipegfoZ5y_XlvjqkZk-AM2V4wodsc) and then send me a short email note without any documents.
+In addition, if you want to join us as a PhD student, please also mention my name in your application.
 <img src="/assets/images/home_page_image.png" width="500" height=auto />